Joon-Klaps/viralrecon/docs/usage.md

 ### HIV profile and recomended params

-The HIV profile introduces specific adjustments compared to a standard `viralrecon` run, mainly in the variant calling and consensus generation steps, to align with the requirements of HIV resistance interpretation pipelines.
+The HIV profile (`-profile hiv`) introduces specific adjustments compared to a standard `viralrecon` run, mainly in the variant calling and consensus generation steps, to align with the requirements of HIV resistance interpretation pipelines.

 ⚠️ By deffault, de novo assembly is deactivated for HIV as the resistance detection is only performed for the consensus genome through mapping approach, which has been already benchmarked agains Standford's [HIVdb](https://hivdb.stanford.edu/hivdb/by-reads/) results.